ajs99778/ChimeraX_TestManager/README.md

 After tests are run, results can be viewed in the tool.
 For both the `test` command the the tool, results are printed to the log.

-The test manager currently works with ChimeraX 1.1 and the ChimeraX 1.2 daily build as of 6th January, 2021.
+The test manager currently works with ChimeraX 1.1 and the ChimeraX 1.2 daily build as of January 6., 2021.